-We actively suggest that employees used time created through work style reform promoted throughout the entire Group to participate in employee volunteer activities to discover new value and serve as opportunities for individual growth.
+We actively suggest that employees use time created through work style reform promoted throughout the entire Group to participate in employee volunteer activities to discover new value and serve as opportunities for individual growth.
+In FY2019, some 7,000 Suntory Group employees worldwide and 1,300 employees in Japan took part in volunteer activities.